 All the amounts stated above were treated as an expense of the charity in the financial year.
 No amount was capitalised into assets.
-Three staff members were paid excluding any pension contribution between €60,000 and €70,000.
+Two staff members were paid, excluding pension contributions, between €60,000 and €70,000.

 8. Retirement Benefit Costs